Pamento/ispanoenfr_school/README.md

-React app with express like backend.
+React app with express for backend.